Why we work in Bangladesh

 Bangladesh is already extremely badly affected by climate change.
 In 2014, 150,000 people’s homes were completely destroyed by flash floods.
 Cylones and storms are getting bigger and coming faster and women and children are most at risk.

-Cases of violence against women are very high, especially rape and acid attacks.
 A lack of respect for workers’ rights results in disasters like the Rana Plaza factory collapse in 2013.
 The legal system does not do enough to protect workers and prevent violence, meaning all too often the suffering of women is ignored.

 How we're changing lives for good in Bangladesh